-And the thing was, those donations were all made payable to Laramie Associates, et al, which Wade guessed was either a company that Silas had set up, or was on the board of.
+And those donations were all made payable to Laramie Associates, et al, which Wade guessed was either a company that Silas had set up, or for which he sat on the board.

-“Why was the Union Pacific giving so much money over every month?”
-Wade thought.
+Why was the Union Pacific handing so much money over every month?

-He had heard of the railroads offering gifts, perhaps investing in a new school or a hospital, but these payments repeated every month and went back since the beginning of the project.
+He had heard of the railroads offering gifts to the towns they passed through, perhaps investing in a new school or a hospital, but these payments repeated every month and went back to the beginning of the project.

+“This goes way beyond Union Pacific trying to appear charitable,” Wade murmured.
+He had a bad feeling.
+If anything, it looked like the company was paying Silas Laramie off.
+But what for?
+His silence?
+His co-operation?

+What hold did Silas have over Union Pacific?

 Wade sighed.
-He made a note of the name and instead turned to the licenses section of the ledgers.
+Another mystery.
+He made a note of the name and turned to the licenses section of the ledgers.
 At the back of the third ledger was the collection of documents he was looking for.

 “Safety and Inspection Report for the Cheyenne, Wyoming branch,” he read the first paper.

-A safety inspection had been carried out at the start of the project, with a promise of ‘full safety and preventative reports to be filed every month with the company office’.
-Wade looked past the first document, and could find none.
+‘A safety inspection had been carried out at the start of the project, with a promise of ‘full safety and preventative reports to be filed every month with the company office’.
+Wade looked past the first document, and could find no more.

 So, does that mean they weren’t done, or…?

 Wade turned back to the original documents at the start of the first ledger, and tried to muddy his way through.
-Near the middle, surrounded by dense, closely-typed script, he found the section on Safety Inspections.
+Near the middle, surrounded by dense, closely typed script, he found the section on safety inspections.

-“...to be carried out by a company representative, or locally chosen professional.”
+‘...to be carried out by a company representative, or locally chosen professional.’
 Wade read out loud.

 That made more sense, Wade considered.
 The Union Pacific probably had teams of engineers, but they would be spread throughout the entire length of the country.
 The job of the inspection would then be given to the foreman or a local mechanic or engineer wherever the railroad was stationed.